These are guidelines.

 How to cite a photograph found in a database (e.g. AP Images, ARTStor):

-Fig. 1 Same-sex marriage supporter John Wilkes holds a sign encouraging drivers to honk in support of marriage equality during
+Fig. 1 Same-sex marriage supporter John Wilkes holds a sign encouraging drivers to honk in support of marriage equality during a 2015 rally in Salt Lake City.

 Description taken from AP Images: